-2.19 All representations which are made to the Draft Plan Strategy will be made available for public inspection as part of the public consultation process.
+2.26 All representations which are made to the Draft Plan Strategy will be made available for public inspection as part of the public consultation process.
 Interested parties may also comment on the site specific representations that have been received (counter-representations).
 Counter-representations must not propose any changes to the development plan document.
 Both the representations and counter-representations will be considered at the Independent Examination (IE).

-- Make copies of representations available for inspection in the Council Offices in Magherafelt, Dungannon and Cookstown and on the website www.midulstercouncil.org.
-Hard copies of representations can also be provided upon request at a specified price. - Write to Key Consultees, Elected Members and any person who has made (and not withdrawn) a representation informing them that representations are available for inspection and the places and times at which they can be inspected; - Issue a Public Notice in the Mid Ulster Mail, the Tyrone Courier, Tyrone Times, Derry Post, Impartial Reporter and the Belfast Gazette for two weeks, and on the Mid Ulster Council website of the availability of representations for inspection and the eight week period including closing date for counterrepresentations; - Make the counter-representations available on website and at the Mid Ulster Council Offices in Magherafelt, Cookstown and Dungannon for inspection; - Representations and counter-representations will be fully considered by the Council before it submits the Draft Plan Strategy to the Dfl for Independent Examination (IE)
+Make copies of representations available for inspection in the Council Offices in Magherafelt, Dungannon and Cookstown and on the website www.midulstercouncil.org.
+Hard copies of representations can also be provided upon request at a specified price.

+- Write to Key Consultees, Elected Members and any person who has made (and not withdrawn) a representation informing them that representations are available for inspection and the places and times at which they can be inspected; - Issue a Public Notice in at least one local newspaper circulating in Mid Ulster District, and the Belfast Gazette for two weeks, and on the Mid Ulster Council website of the availability of representations for inspection and the eight week period including closing date for counter- representations; - Make the counter-representations available on website and at the Mid Ulster Council Offices in Magherafelt, Cookstown and Dungannon for inspection; - Representations and counter-representations will be fully considered by the Council before it submits the Draft Plan Strategy to the Dfl for Independent Examination (IE)